OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-inserting-ads-on-client-side.md

             }
             else
             {
-                // Schedule a list of ads using hello downloaded VMAP manifest if (![framework scheduleVMAPWithManifest:manifest])
+                // Schedule a list of ads using the downloaded VMAP manifest if (![framework scheduleVMAPWithManifest:manifest])
                 {
                     [self logFrameworkError];